-The VGPB is a Victorian Government-owned body corporate established under the Financial Management Act 1994 (FMA).
-The VGPB sets the policies that govern procurement of non-construction goods and services across all .
+The Victorian Government Purchasing Board (VGPB) is a Victorian Government-owned body corporate established under the Financial Management Act 1994 (FMA).
+The VGPB sets the supply policies that govern procurement of non-construction goods and services across all subject to the (2018 Directions).

 The VGPB’s role is to: